dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/exercises_2.md

 We need something more.

 * Modify the Petri net seen in class to model a reentrant lock.
-  You are allowed to allowed to use inhibitory edges (see definition below).
+  You are allowed to use inhibitory edges (see definition below).

 __Petri Nets with Inhibitory Edges.__
 An _Petri Net with inhibitory edges_ $N$ is a 4-tuple $(S, T, W, I)$ where